openshift/rosa/README.md

 # MOA Command Line Tool

-This project contains the `moactl` command line tool that simplifies the use of Amazon Red Hat OpenShift, also known as _MOA_.
+This project contains the `rosa` command line tool that simplifies the use of Amazon Red Hat OpenShift, also known as _MOA_.

 # Quickstart guide

-This guide walks through setting up your first Amazon Red Hat OpenShift cluster using `moactl`.
+This guide walks through setting up your first Amazon Red Hat OpenShift cluster using `rosa`.

-Before you can start working with `moactl` commands you have to have your AWS privileges set up correctly.
+Before you can start working with `rosa` commands, your AWS privileges must be set up correctly.

-To do this run the following command:
+To set up AWS privileges, run the following command:

 ```
 $ aws iam attach-user-policy --user-name <username> --policy-arn "arn:aws:iam::aws:policy/AdministratorAccess"
 ```

-This tool has a built in possibility to verify that the privileges have been set up correctly.
-To do so, run the following command:
+To verify that the privileges have been set up correctly, run the following command:

 ```
-$ moactl verify permissions
+$ rosa verify permissions
 ```

 After [installing the required prerequisites](#Installation-prerequisites) you can get started with these commands to create a cluster:

 ```
-$ moactl init        ## Configures your AWS account and ensures everything is setup correctly
+$ rosa init        ## Configures your AWS account and ensures everything is setup correctly
-$ moactl create cluster --name <my-cluster-name>        ## Starts the cluster creation process (~30-40minutes)
+$ rosa create cluster --name <my-cluster-name>        ## Starts the cluster creation process (~30-40minutes)
-$ moactl logs cluster <my-cluster-name> --watch        ## Watch your logs as your cluster creates
+$ rosa logs cluster <my-cluster-name> --watch        ## Watch your logs as your cluster creates
-$ moactl create idp --cluster <my-cluster-name>  --interactive        ## Connect your IDP to your cluster
+$ rosa create idp --cluster <my-cluster-name>  --interactive        ## Connect your IDP to your cluster
-$ moactl create user --cluster <my-cluster-name> --dedicated-admins <admin-username>        ## Promotes a user from your IDP to admin level
+$ rosa create user --cluster <my-cluster-name> --dedicated-admins <admin-username>        ## Promotes a user from your IDP to admin level
-$ moactl describe cluster <my-cluster-name>        ## Checks if your install is ready (look for State: Ready), and provides your Console URL to login to the web console.
+$ rosa describe cluster <my-cluster-name>        ## Checks if your install is ready (look for State: Ready), and provides your Console URL to login to the web console.
 ```

 If you get stuck or you are starting out and want more details, the rest of this guide includes the following steps: